 1. The NYC Pride March

-What: The annual LGBTQI+ Street Fair is back in person this year, with tons of participating vendors.
-Taking place Sunday, June 27 at 11 a.m., you’ll get to enjoy music, food and free Pride gear as you walk through Greenwich Village.
-There will also be a virtual MarketFest if you’re not ready to join in person.
+What: This annual LGBTQI+ Street Fair is back in person, with tons of participating vendors.
+Taking place Sunday, June 26 at 11 a.m., you’ll get to enjoy music, food and free Pride gear as you walk through Greenwich Village.
+There’s also a FamilyFest community gathering experience that will be located at Astor Plaza.
 Find out more here.

 3. Pride Island